Frkbtrr/Covid-19-Case-Analyses/README.md

 File formats available for download include comma-separated values (.csv) and Tableau Hyper file (.hyper).
 This data is sourced from JHU CSSE COVID-19 Data as well as The New York Times.

-Note: Please find the Tableau project link in 'Covid-19_Dashbord.png'
+Note: Please find the Tableau project link in 'Covid-19_Dashbord.png' Note 2: This study was done by looking at other similar work to improve my signage knowledge.